Skip to main content

 Klaviyo Key Features

-In addition to its powerful segmentation and AI-driven insights, Klaviyo offers several other features that enhance its appeal as a customer data platform:
+In addition to its powerful segmentation and predictive analytics capabilities, Klaviyo offers several other features:

 Klaviyo Integrations